BOARD OF EDUCATION

 Townships served are all or parts of Billings, Tobacco, Beaverton, Grout, Buckeye, Grim, and Hay of Gladwin County and Arthur Township of Clare County.

 There are two school sites within the district.
 As of 2014, Beaverton Elementary School serves students in grades K-6 and Beaverton Junior/Senior High School serves students in grades 7-12.
 The south portion of Beaverton Elementary School was constructed in 1965 as the previous high school and the north portion was erected in 1985.
 The current Beaverton Junior/Senior High School opened on August 24, 1998.

 Beaverton Schools is located within the Clare-Gladwin Regional Educational Service District (CGRESD).
 A number of Beaverton students participate in the Career and Technical Education program offered by CGRESD.
-Beaverton School District is about 24 miles from Mid Michigan Community College (MMCC), which offers our students Dual Enrollment and Early College classes.
+Beaverton School District is about 24 miles from Mid Michigan College (MID), which offers our students Dual Enrollment and Early College classes.

 Beaverton Schools Procedures for Determination of a Specific Learning Disability

 This notice is designed to comply with the current State of Michigan requirement that each local school district publish its procedure for determining whether a student has, or continues to have, a specific learning disability.
 A Specific learning disability (SLD) is defined in law as a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations, including conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia that adversely affects a student’s educational performance.